predictiveworks/works-beats/README.md

 ## Fleet Beat

-**Fleet Beat** is a standalone Akka-based Http(s) service that monitors the Fleet platform's event log directory and re-publishes log (change) events via MQTT or SSE.
+**Fleet Beat** is an Akka-based Http(s) microservice that monitors the Fleet platform's event log directory and re-publishes log (change) events via FIWARE, MQTT or SSE.

 *Fleet* is a device management platform on top of *Osquery* for 100,000+ devices (and Osquery agents).
 Fleet is a TLS endpoint for Osquery agents and collects configured & adhoc query